-Helping good people through tough times for over 25 years.
+Helping good people through tough times

 When bankruptcy happens to good people in Flint, Michigan

 At the Flint Bankruptcy Law Office of George E. Jacobs & Associates, our experienced attorneys — George Jacobs and Leo J. Foley, Jr. — will work with you from the beginning to the end of the bankruptcy process.
 Whether you are considering filing for bankruptcy or are just concerned about debt relief and credit repair, our dedicated team is ready to advise you and advocate in your behalf.

 We are a hands-on law firm.
 You will always speak directly with a lawyer.
 We make a point of being responsive, often seeing clients on short notice.
 We always return your phone calls and answer your questions.
 Our knowledgeable and friendly staff is also here to assist you.